[OIII] 5007 emissions in extremely red quasars (ERQs) are compact: Introduction

 \cite{Lau+22} and \cite{Gillette+23} observed the Ly$\alpha$-emitting haloes around ERQs and found they are kinematically quiet down to the spatial resolution $\sim$6\,kpc from the central quasars.
 This implies that the spatial scales of the extremely fast outflows extend out to less than $\sim$6\,kpc, although this does not rule out the presence of an undetected underdense phase of fast circumgalactic-scale outflows \citep{Nelson+19,Costa+22}.
 With spaceborne or adaptive-optics integral-field observations we can directly measure the extents of the [\ion{O}{III}]\,$\lambda$5007 outflows on galactic scales.
-Detailed study of one ERQ using the Near Infrared Spectrograph (NIRSpec) onboard JWST and the Near-Infrared Integral Field Spectrograph (NIFS) on the Gemini North telescope (Gemini-N) has been published \citep{Vayner+21a, Wylezalek+22,Vayner+23a,Vayner+23b}.
+Detailed study of one ERQ using the Near Infrared Spectrograph (NIRSpec) onboard JWST and the Near-Infrared Integral Field Spectrograph (NIFS) on the Gemini North telescope (Gemini-N) has been published \citep{Vayner+21a, Wylezalek+22,Vayner+23,Vayner+24}.
 Its [\ion{O}{III}] emission traces powerful, extensive outflows out to 10\,kpc and clumpy ionized gas in the host out to at least 16\,kpc.

 To determine the characteristic sizes and the spatially resolved kinematics of the [\ion{O}{III}] emissions in ERQs as a population, we carried out adaptive-optics observations of nine more ERQs using the OH-Suppressing Infrared Integral Field Spectrograph (OSIRIS) on the Keck I telescope, forming a total sample of 10.
 In this paper we test the hypothesis that ERQs are generally young objects whose high-speed ionized outflows have not had time to further expand into their host interstellar media.
 In addition to statistically characterizing the extents of the [\ion{O}{III}]-traced outflows, we also measure the extents of the more quiescent [\ion{O}{III}]-traced interstellar media whenever detected.
 These measurements of the [\ion{O}{III}]-traced interstellar media complement the measurements of continuum-traced starlight in \cite{Zakamska+19}.
+In this work we do not attempt to quantitatively assess dust extinction due to the large systematic uncertainties involved.

 This paper is organized as follows.
 Section 2 describes the observations and data reduction.
 Section 3 describes the data analysis procedures and the results.
 Section 4 discusses the implications of our findings in the context of other quasars in the literature.
 Section 5 presents the conclusions.
 Throughout this paper we adopt a ${\rm \Lambda}$ cold dark matter cosmology with $H_0=69.6$\,km\,s$^{-1}$\,Mpc$^{-1}$, ${\rm \Omega}_{\rm M}=0.286$, ${\rm \Omega}_{\rm \Lambda}=0.714$, as adopted by the online cosmology calculator developed by \citep{Wright06} at the the time of this writing.
 All distances are proper.
 For the redshift range covered by this sample 2.3\textendash3.0, 1\,arcsec corresponds to (8.4\textendash7.9)\,kpc.
 We use photometric magnitudes in the AB system.
 We report vacuum wavelengths in the heliocentric frame and name the line transitions by their air wavelengths.